infernojs/inferno/benchmarks/README.md

 ## How to use?

-Open up the .html file in your browser.
+Run Http-server at the root of Repository and Open up the .html file in your browser.